 Government Home Loan programs

-FHA Loans are made by Private Mortgage Lenders.
-FHA Loan are then insured by the Federal Housing Administration, a Federal Agency that is within HUD, the U.S. Department of Housing and Urban Development.
+FHA Loans are made by Private Mortgage Lenders such as VanDyk Mortgage.
+FHA Loans are then insured by the Federal Housing Administration, a Federal Agency that is within HUD, the U.S. Department of Housing and Urban Development.
 The FHA does not loan money direct to borrowers.
 It provides lenders with default protection through mortgage insurance (MIP) in the event the borrower defaults on his or her loan obligation.

 FHA Loans are available to all buyers, FHA Loans do not have an income maximum, and are available to First Time Home Buyers as well as second time Home Purchasers.
 FHA loan guidelines allow many creditworthy families to purchase homes or refinance home who otherwise do not meet requirements for conventional loans.